Wrist Rest Pad and Mouse Wrist Rest Support Mouse Pad Pads for Computers Memory Foam Nonslip Lightweight Cute Personalized Mousepad Mat for Office. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 ERGONOMIC DESIGN - The mouse pad and wrist rest is designed to be highly integrated with wrist movements to maintain wrist comfort and normal circulation of the blood.
-Protecting the wrist joint, reduce the wrist fatigue and pain caused by the long time use of the mouse, and have a good prevention effect for the current popular mouse hand UNIQUE DESIGN - Our mouse pad with wrist rest support the bottom of natural rubber, non-slip lines, close to the desktop, the surface of Smooth lycra cloth covering provides smooth and precise tracking movements for your mouse.
+Protecting the wrist joint, reduce the wrist fatigue and pain caused by the long time use of the mouse, and have a good prevention effect for the current popular mouse hand.
+UNIQUE DESIGN - The wrist rest pad adopts semi-adhesive PU Base, the mouse pad with wrist support adopts natural rubber backing, both of them grasp firmly on the desk, no unwanted move or sliding so you can fix your mind on your work. the surface of Smooth lycra cloth covering provides smooth and precise tracking movements for your mouse.
 Also easy to wash, fast drying.
-With personalized pattern for choice, make your lif colorful.
-PAIN RELIEF - Our mouse pad comfortable and eco-friendly memory foam material provides super soft and elastic support to wrist, Comfortable and durable foam does not lose its Shape and Ideal for longer hours of use, Anti-Skid rubber base holds supp
+With personalized pattern for choice, make your life colorful.
+PAIN RELIEF - Our and mouse pad comfortable and eco-friendly gel material provides super soft and elastic support to wrist, Comfortable